-Who doesn't love to “go for the gold” in the fall, setting out on day trips as the aspens put on their annual color show.
-But the gold rush can mean bumper-to-bumper traffic.
+Denverites love to “go for the gold” in the fall, setting out on day trips as the aspens put on their annual color show.
+But the gold rush from Denver can mean bumper-to-bumper traffic.
 A better idea?
-Chart a gorgeous drive – or hike – through splendid fall colors around Golden.
-You’ll miss the crowds, save time and can even add post-fall foliage fun at Golden’s acclaimed restaurants, beer gardens and outdoor patios.
+Golden, Colorado.
+Avoid crowded highways and chart a gorgeous drive – or hike – through splendid fall colors around Golden.
+You’ll miss the crowds, save time, and can even enjoy leisurely post-fall foliage fun at Golden’s acclaimed restaurants, beer gardens, and outdoor patios.

 Here are a few scenic driving trips and hikes to get your fall colors fix from Golden.

-The 7,379-foot summit of Lookout Mountain offers spectacular sweeping views in every direction.
-There is free parking at Buffalo Bill’s Grave & Museum, where you can also learn about the Old West’s most famous scout and showman.
+It climaxes at the 7,379-foot summit of Lookout Mountain with spectacular sweeping views in every direction.
+There is free parking at Buffalo Bill’s Grave & Museum.
+It's worth a visit to learn about the Old West’s most famous scout and showman.

-The road continues to Lookout Mountain Preserve and Nature Center, where you can wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.
+The road continues a few miles to Lookout Mountain Preserve and Nature Center.
+You can wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.

 Gateway to Gold Scenic Loop